Stochastic contextual bandits with graph feedback: from independence number to MAS number: Introduction

 As the minimax lower bound in Theorem \ref{thm:LB} is actually shown under $\Csa$, for large $T$, Theorem \ref{thm:self_avoiding_context} establishes a tight regret bound for stochastic contextual bandits with graph feedback and self-avoiding contexts.
 The policy used in Theorem \ref{thm:self_avoiding_context} is based on arm elimination, where a central step of exploration is to solve a sequential game in general graphs which has minimax value $\widetilde{\Theta}(\beta_M(G))$ and could be of independent interest.

-For general context sequences, we have a different sequential game in which we do not have a tight characterization of the minimax value.
-We have the following upper bound, which exhibits a gap compared with Theorem \ref{thm:LB}.
+For general context sequences, we have a different sequential game in which we do not have a tight characterization of the minimax value in general.
+Instead, we have the following upper bound, which exhibits a gap compared with Theorem \ref{thm:LB}.

 \begin{theorem}[Upper bound for general contexts] For general contexts, there is a policy $\pi$ achieving where